LibCrowds/old-docs/project_docs.md

 The easiest way to create a LibCrowds project is probably to use [pybossa-github-builder](https://github.com/alexandermendes/pybossa-github-builder), which is a plugin that automates much of the setup process.
+It also provides a way to import templates for the new results and tutorial pages, via the web interface.
 The basic steps to create a new project using this plugin are as follows:

 1. Visit the [Create Project from GitHub](http://www.libcrowds.com/github/new_project) page.
 2. Search for a GitHub repository.